Otway Basin (Victoria)

-The Halladale, Black Watch and Speculant Project uses an ‘extended reach drilling’ method.
+The Enterprise Project and the Halladale, Black Watch and Speculant Project use an ‘extended reach drilling’ method.
 This allows for offshore natural gas reservoirs to be accessed from an onshore well site.

 This proven technology is safe, efficient, has minimal environment impact, and limits the visual impact by avoiding the need for an offshore drill rig.

 This method involves drilling up to 2000 metres below the surface, while using directional drilling techniques to steer the well offshore, reaching a total drilling distance of around 6.5 kilometres to the potential gas reservoirs under the seabed.